CarlosLunaMota/MedianSort/README.md

 ## Improvements

 Since all the work is done by the `quick_select` function, it is fundamental to use a good implementation.
-After all, **MedianSort** inherites all its good properties from the `quick_select` function that you use.
+After all, **MedianSort** inherits all its good properties from the `quick_select` function that you use.
 In particular:

 * If `quick_select` uses `O(1)` space, **MedianSort** will use `O(1)` space.